Thames Conservancy: After separation of the Port of London Authority

-In 1908, the Port of London Act transferred responsibility for the Tideway including Richmond Lock to the Port of London Authority, which began its duties on 31 March 1909.
-A demarkation point set the authorities' shared boundary as that of the parishes of Teddington and Twickenham, with an obelisk 350 yd below Teddington Lock: the Thames Conservancy remained responsible for the non-tidal river between Cricklade and Teddington.
+The Port of London Act 1908 (8 Edw.
+7. c.
+68) transferred responsibility for the Tideway including Richmond Lock to the Port of London Authority, which began its duties on 31 March 1909.
+A demarcation point set the authorities' shared boundary as that of the parishes of Teddington and Twickenham, with an obelisk 350 yd below Teddington Lock: the Thames Conservancy remained responsible for the non-tidal river between Cricklade and Teddington.

 Lock rebuilds took place at Penton Hook in 1909 and Hurley in 1910.
 In 1912 the conservancy undertook major works at Boulter's Lock, which involved the purchase of Ray Mill Island.
 Chertsey Lock was lengthened in 1913 and Marsh Lock rebuilt in 1914.
 Goring Lock was rebuilt in 1921 with a third central set of gates and Godstow Lock rebuilt in 1924.
 In 1927 a new lock was built at Sunbury, the old one being retained.
 Marlow Lock and Iffley Lock were redeveloped in the same years.
 In 1928 the improvement to navigation above Oxford was finally completed with the building of Eynsham Lock and King's Lock.

 The next significant undertaking was the digging of Desborough Cut between 1930 and 1935.
 The 3/4–mile (1 km) cut took the river on a straight course between Weybridge and Walton on Thames, and avoiding a meandering stretch past Shepperton and its Lower Halliford locale.
 The channel cut the regularity of flooding in Chertsey and Old Shepperton and halved the distance of travel on that part of the river.

-A Thames Conservancy Act 1932 dealt with construction of jetties and landing stages on the river.
+The Thames Conservancy Act 1932 (22 & 23 Geo.
+5. c. xxxvii) dealt with construction of jetties and landing stages on the river.

 In the 1960s modernisation of the locks began with the first hydraulic system introduced at Shiplake Lock in 1961.
 Sandford Lock was rebuilt in 1972.